spoonapps/docs/hub/creating_a_profile/profile.md

-The [Hub](/hub) is the distribution component of Spoonium.
+The [Hub](/hub) is the distribution component of Spoon.
 Using the Hub you can store and share images that you have created.
-All Spoonium accounts allow for the creation of unlimited public repositories and can be [upgraded](/pricing) to create private repositories on the Hub.
+All Spoon accounts allow for the creation of unlimited public repositories and can be [upgraded](/pricing) to create private repositories on the Hub.

 ## Creating a Profile

 To use the Hub, you need a profile!
-[Sign up](http://turbo.net/sso/spoon.net/register) for a Spoonium account or log in with your existing Spoon.net account information.
+[Sign up](http://turbo.net/sso/spoon.net/register) for a Spoon account or log in with your existing Spoon.net account information.

 Once your account is created, go to your [account settings](/account) to add your avatar, Twitter URL and GitHub URL so that your friends will recognize you.